sio/potyarkin.com/content/posts/20171007-software-translation.md

 written English or a software user will decide to acquire entry-level English skills, I'll consider my time well spent.

 > This has been stewing for quite some time...
-At least since 2012, when I've
+At least since 2012, after I've
 > read [this](https://joeyh.name/blog/entry/on_localization_and_progress/).